Superconformal Index for $\mathcal{N}=3$ $\hat{ADE}$ Chern-Simons Quiver Gauge Theories: Conclusion and outlook

 To the best of our knowledge the multiparticle index of the corresponding gravity dual of $\NN=3$ $\widehat{ADE}$ theories is not yet computed.
 It would be interesting to compare the large $N $ index on the gauge theory to the corresponding multi-particle index for M-theory in the dual geometry $\ads\times M_7$.
 For example in the case of $\widehat{A}_3$ $M_7$ has the isometry group $U(2)\times U(1)$.
 Therefore we need to find the graviton spectrum of $Osp(3|4)\times U(2)\times U(1)$ which corresponds to the global symmetry group on the dual CFT side.

 I would like to thank Ashoke Sen for many valuable discussions.
 I would also like to thank Tarun Sharma, Sudhakar Panda, Palash Dubey, Sayantani Bhattacharyya for useful discussions and comments on the manuscript.
+This work is partly supported by J.C Bose Fellowship under Prof. Sudhakar Panda.